Carr College of Nursing

 Curriculum & Clinical Experience

 The faculty of the MEPN program work within HCCN and the Center of Health Sciences at Harding University.
 The curriculum is 72 semester credit hours and requires 1,032 clinical practice hours.
-The full-time plan of study can be completed within two years (five semesters) and includes on-ground and hybrid online courses covering health promotion, healthcare leadership, management, outcomes, safety and evidence-based practice.
+The full-time plan of study can be completed within two years (five semesters) and includes on-ground primary core courses and master's essential hybrid online courses covering health promotion, healthcare leadership, management, outcomes, safety and evidence-based practice.

 Students will experience a variety of clinical settings in the Searcy and Little Rock regions as well as through the College’s own state-of-the-art simulation experiences and equipment.